prasanjit6485/RoboND-RoverProject/Rover_project_report.md

 2) Rover is unable to visit hidden places due to lack of light condition.
 Instead of considering RGB model, I can process the image in HSV model.
 3) After couple of testing, I found out there is one place near home location where Rover moves in circular motion (even after wall crawling implementation) and was not able to exit the circular motion.
 Need to implement fitting based algorithm/RANSAC algorithm to collect all coordinates and identify whether Rover is moving in circular motion.
 4) Also, need to implement path finding algorithm (A star search algorithm) to return home and collect rock samples.

+In summary, I was able to meet the passing requirements (60% fidelity and 40% mapped) for the Rover's project.
+Overall it was fun and challenging.